-As a person passes through the CBT stages of therapy, the patient ideally meets several goals.
-CBT helps a person to manage and reduce the symptoms of their illness, and learn how to cope with them when they occur.
-This type of therapy also teaches individuals to identify their emotions, improve communication with others, and resolve conflict in healthy ways.
+As the patient progresses through the various steps of CBT, they ideally attain several goals.
+One of the main goals is the management and reduction of the symptoms of their mental health disorder as they occur.
+This type of therapy also teaches individuals to identify their emotions, improve their communication with others, and resolve conflict in healthy ways.

-CBT can help people deal with loss and grief, as well as overcome trauma sustained from violence and abuse.
-What they learn in CBT contributes to being able to avoid a relapse related to drug and alcohol addiction.
-While many people using CBT also take prescription medications for their mental illness, it can also be quite effective with those for whom meds are not a viable option.
+CBT can help people deal with loss and grief, and overcome trauma sustained from violence and abuse.
+What the patient learns in CBT contributes to their being able to avoid the relapse related to drug and alcohol addiction.
+While many people using CBT also take prescription medications for their mental health disorder, they can also benefit when medication does not present a viable option.

 How Long Do the CBT Stages of Therapy Take?

 One advantage of CBT has to do with the length of time needed to participate in it.
 While some talk therapy can consist of years of regular appointments, CBT is designed to be a short-term therapeutic treatment, typically lasting from about five to twenty sessions.
 Factors that contribute to how long it takes to complete the CBT stages of therapy include: